Libensemble/libensemble/docs/resource_manager/overview.rst

     resources.set_env_to_slots("CUDA_VISIBLE_DEVICES", multiplier=2)

-Setting more resource sets that workers
+Setting more resource sets than workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Resource sets can be set to more than the number of corresponding workers.
 In this